Typical Ecotricity charging points.

 On the UK motorway network, they are almost all provided by Ecotricity, as part of what they called "the electric highway".
 These charging points were mostly installed in 2007, and while they may have been refurbished since, some customers argue that they are unreliable and have not kept up with developments in the industry.
 In other words while Ecotricity's initial investment was welcomed at the time, there is now some concern about the logic of one company operating at every motorway service area.

-In Ireland, ESB ecars is the main provider.
+In Ireland, ESB ecars is the main provider, with Ionity joining them.

 Our search engine includes the option to search for only services with a charging point.